hunter-teacher-cert/unit_plan-fearsome-foursome/README.md

 ---

 ### Motivation for Unit
-(why have you decided to make this?)

----
 We teach AP CSP using the Beauty and Joy of Computing curriculum.
 BJC utilizes the Snap! block-based coding language.
 We want to take advantage of the instructional time after the AP test to introduce the students to text-based coding.
 We chose to use Python and focus on game design to keep the material as simple and engaging as possible while still maintaining sufficient rigor to adequately prepare the students for AP CSA.

+---

 ### Standards Referenced
-List The NY State Computer Science standards you will be covering in this unit.
-Provide the number and name (e.g. 4-6.CT.1 Computational Thinking, Modeling and Simulation)

 9-12.CT.1 Create a simple digital model that makes predictions of outcomes.
 9-12.CT.4 Implement a program using a combination of student-defined and third-party functions to organize the computation.
 9-12.CT.7 Design or remix a program that utilizes a data structure to maintain changes to related pieces of data.